EdRW/trpc-adapters/packages/firebase-functions/README.md

 Use the `CreateFirebaseContextOptions` type that comes in this package.
 While creating the context, you have access to the `request` and `response` objects.
-The context can be used to hold things that your procedures should have access to, like user authentication or the firestore client.
+The context can be used to hold things that your procedures should have access to, like user authentication or the Firestore client.

 ```typescript
 import type { CreateFirebaseContextOptions } from 'trpc-firebase-functions';